 Tawny Owls - Year 1 and 2

 Snowy Owls - Year 3 and 4

 Dependent on number of pupils we operate with 3 or 4 classes.

 School operates for 190 days per annum with 5 extra days for in-service training.

 For information on how we keep our children safe, please see the 'Safeguarding' section under the parents tab.

-We start at 8.45 am and end at 2.55 pm for Reception through to Year 6, with a staggered lunch start from 12 noon.
-We provide after-school care until 4.30pm.
+We start at 8.45 am and end at 3.15 pm for Reception through to Year 6, with a staggered lunch start from 12 noon.
+We provide Breakfast club from 7.45 and after-school care until 5.30pm.

 Please deliver and collect your children promptly.